 Part of what makes the American tax code so complicated is the sheer number of allowed deductions.
 This is a good thing, though, because it reduces your income and can move you into a lower tax bracket.
 Most people love it when they can pay less in taxes.
 The following lists the most common deductions taken.
 Be sure you don't miss any of these.

 Standard Deduction: this is an amount that you deduct right off the top just for being a living, breathing, tax-paying U.S. citizen.
-The current rate is $6,300 for an individual or $12,600 for a couple.
+The current rate is $12,000 for an individual or married filing individually, $18,000 for head of household, or $24,000 for a couple.
 In some instances, itemizing your deductions might be a better choice but many simply opt for the standard deduction.
 If you decide to itemize, the following are a few not to miss.

 The tax rate you pay on income is, obviously, foremost in your mind when you fill out the IRS paperwork.
 One would think that understanding tax rates would be inherently simple, but the government likes to keep things interesting with terms like “effective tax rate” and “marginal tax rate.”
 It's a good idea to understand how both work.